1971 San Fernando earthquake: Van Norman Dam

-Both the Upper and Lower Van Norman Dams were severely damaged as a result of the earthquake.
+Both the Upper and Lower Van Norman Dams were severely damaged.
 The lower dam was very close to breaching, and approximately 80,000 people were evacuated for four days while the water level in the reservoir was lowered.
 This was done as a precaution to accommodate further collapse due to a strong aftershock.
 Some canals in the area of the dams were damaged and not usable, and dikes experienced slumping but these did not present a hazard.
 The damage at the lower dam consisted of a landslide that dislocated a section of the embankment.
 The earthen lip of the dam fell into the reservoir and brought with it the concrete lining, while what remained of the dam was just 5 feet above the water level.
 The upper lake subsided 3 feet and was displaced about 5 feet as a result of the ground movement, and the dam's concrete lining cracked and slumped.

 The upper dam was constructed in 1921 with the hydraulic fill process, three years after the larger lower dam, which was fabricated using the same style.
 An inspection of the lower dam in 1964 paved the way towards an arrangement between the State of California and the Los Angeles Department of Water and Power that would maintain the reservoir's water level that was reduced 10 feet lower than was typical.
 Since the collapse of the dam lowered its overall height, the decision to reduce its capacity proved to be a valuable bit of insurance.

 Differential ground motion and strong shaking (MMI VIII (Severe)) were responsible for serious damage to the Sylmar Juvenile Hall facility and the Sylmar Converter Station (both located close to the Upper Van Norman lake).
 The Los Angeles Department of Water and Power, as well as the County of Los Angeles, investigated and verified that local soil conditions contributed to the ground displacement and resulting destruction.
 The area of surface breaks on the ground at the site was 900 ft (at its widest) and stretched 4000 ft down a 1% grade slope towards the southwest.
 As much as 5 ft of lateral motion was observed on either end of the slide, and trenches that were excavated during the examination at the site revealed that some of the cracks were up to 15 ft deep.
 The two facilities, located near Grapevine and Weldon canyons that channel water and debris off the Sierra Madre Mountains, are lined by steep ridges and have formed alluvial fans at their mouths.
 The narrow band of ground disturbances were found to have been the result of settling of the soft soil in a downhill motion.
 Soil liquefaction played a role within confined areas of the slide, but it was not responsible for all the motion at the site, and tectonic slip of faults in the area was also excluded as a cause.